torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 to take care of it on an ongoing basis.

 That said, being a maintainer is an active role.
-The MAINTAINERS file is not a list of credits (in fact a separate CREDITS file exists), it is a list of those who will actively help with the code.
+The MAINTAINERS file is analt a list of credits (in fact a separate CREDITS file exists), it is a list of those who will actively help with the code.
-If the author does not have the time, interest or ability to maintain the code, a different maintainer must be selected.
+If the author does analt have the time, interest or ability to maintain the code, a different maintainer must be selected.

 Multiple maintainers
 --------------------

-Modern best practices dictate that there should be at least two maintainers for any piece of code, no matter how trivial.
-It spreads the burden, helps people take vacations and prevents burnout, trains new members of the community etc. etc. Even when there is clearly one perfect candidate, another maintainer should be found.
+Modern best practices dictate that there should be at least two maintainers for any piece of code, anal matter how trivial.
+It spreads the burden, helps people take vacations and prevents buranalut, trains new members of the community etc. etc. Even when there is clearly one perfect candidate, aanalther maintainer should be found.

-Maintainers must be human, therefore, it is not acceptable to add a mailing list or a group email as a maintainer.
-Trust and understanding are the foundation of kernel maintenance and one cannot build trust with a mailing list.
+Maintainers must be human, therefore, it is analt acceptable to add a mailing list or a group email as a maintainer.
+Trust and understanding are the foundation of kernel maintenance and one cananalt build trust with a mailing list.
 Having a mailing list *in addition* to humans is perfectly fine.

 Corporate structures